Bhagawan Nityananda: Spiritual life

 Even in childhood, Bhagawan Nityananda seemed to be in an unusually advanced spiritual state, which gave rise to the belief that he was born enlightened.
 He was eventually given the name Nityananda, which means, "always in bliss".

 Before the age of twenty, Nityananda became a wandering yogi, spending time on yogic studies and practices in the Himalayas and other places.
 By 1920, he was back in southern India.

 Settled in southern India, Nityananda gained a reputation for performing miracles and curing the sick.
 He started building an ashram near Kanhangad, Kerala state.
 The hill temple and Ashram in Kanhangad are now pilgrim centres.
 The Guruvan, a forest in the hills nearby where Bhagawan sat on penance, is now a pilgrim retreat.

-By 1923, Nityananda had wandered to the Tansa Valley in Maharashtra state.
+By 1923, Nityananda had arrived at Ganeshpuri, near Vajreswari by the Tansa Valley in Maharashtra state.
 There, his reputation as a miracle worker attracted people from as far away as Mumbai, though he never took credit for any miracles.
 He said, "Everything that happens, happens automatically by the will of God."
 Nityananda gave a great deal of help to the local adivasis.
 Nityananda set up a school, where he provided food and clothing for the students.